facebookresearch/habitat-lab/examples/siro_sandbox/README_VR.md

 ```
 python get_scene_object_glbs.py \
---fphab-root-dir path_to/hssd-hab/ \
+--hssd-hab-root-dir path_to/hssd-hab/ \
---fp-models-root-dir path_to/hssd-models/ \
+--hssd-models-root-dir path_to/hssd-models/ \
 --scenes 102344193 102344280 102817200 103997424_171030444 103997541_171030615
 ```

 #### Importing Data Into Unity

-In Unity, use `Tools/Update Data Folder`.
-From the dialog window, select the data folder that was produced by the script (defaults: `data/hitl_simplified`) and apply.
+In Unity, use `Tools/Update Data Folder...`.
+From the dialog window, copy the path to the generated `data/hitl_simplified/data` in the `External Data Path` field.
 The resources will be imported into Unity.

 After this step, you may deploy the application to your headset.
 See [instructions](https://github.com/eundersander/siro_hitl_unity_client/blob/main/README.md).